The Content Engineer Is Now Your Most Strategic Growth Hire

 We said the 10x Content Engineer was the future.
 Now we have the proof.

-Blog traffic is flat.
-AI overviews are eating your clicks.
-And CMOs everywhere are asking the same thing: why invest in content if it’s not driving pipeline?
+Blog traffic is flat and AI overviews are eating your clicks, leaving CMOs everywhere asking: why invest in content if it's not driving pipeline?

-We’re entering the era of Answer Engine Optimization (AEO), where your content isn’t just ranked — it’s cited by AI agents, surfaced in overviews, and routed directly to buyers.
-This is a new organic channel that’s growing exponentially while traditional blog traffic decays.
+We're entering the era of Answer Engine Optimization (AEO), where your content gets cited by AI agents, surfaced in overviews, and routed directly to buyers on top of ranking in traditional search.
+This is a new organic channel that's growing exponentially while traditional blog traffic decays.

 Read more about how Webflow drove 40% more traffic with AirOps.

-Content engineering is how high-growth teams win in this Google-reset world.
-It’s not just a speed boost or a tweak to. your blog.
-It’s how you stay visible, brand-aligned and wield influence while generating pipeline.
+Content Engineering is how high-growth teams win in this Google-reset world.
+Content Engineering keeps your brand visible and influential while generating pipeline.

 According to the AirOps 2025 State of Content Teams report, content creation is bottlenecked not by lack of ideas but by execution inefficiencies: